sahithyasridhar/fa18-523-65/paper/paper.md

 text, hear speech, interpret it, measure sentiment and determine which parts are important [@www-sasnlp].

+:o: this does not belong in an abstract

 NLP was initially called NLU (Natural language understanding).
 A natural language understanding system will be used to paraphrase the input text, will be able to translate text into another language, analyze the content of